Early pregnancy symptoms by days past ovulation (DPO)

 However, it can take several days for hCG to reach to a detectable level, so pregnancy tests may not pick up the hormone, and symptoms may not develop immediately.

 A few days after implantation, hCG levels may be high enough to cause early pregnancy symptoms.
 However, this is also the phase of the menstrual cycle when a woman is most likely to experience symptoms that mean they are about to get their period.

 Women who are aware of how their body behaves each month might be better able to identify whether their symptoms are due to pregnancy or regular menstruation.

 - darkening in the color of the nipples

 - food cravings or increased hunger

 - gastrointestinal changes, such as cramping or diarrhea

-By the time a person has experienced several early pregnancy symptoms, it is possible that the hCG levels are high enough that a pregnancy test can indicate a pregnancy.
+By the time a woman has experienced several early pregnancy symptoms, it is possible that the hCG levels are high enough that a pregnancy test can indicate a pregnancy.
 However, hCG levels vary, so this is not always the case.